Distributed-Penguin/Advanced_Programming_Final_Project/README.md

 Select and deploy your custom config, and control the inputs (yellow boxes) using the right form.
 A config is a text file with a ".conf" suffix.
 The file consists of line triplets: the first line will be the operator class (with path and package references), next line will be input nodes, the line after that output nodes.
+The file must end with a blank line in order to work.
 Note that input/output nodes are uniquely identified by name, so if one operator module outputs to 'x', then we can wire the output to another module using 'x'.
 The project currently supports an increment module (configs.IncAgent), and addition agents (PlusAgent), but more may be added in the future.